Are you curious to know which are the best fish for smoking?

 This fish has white meat and it has a very mild fishy flavor.

 Cod meat is extremely soft like butter and has a very high oil content.
 Even the flavor is similar to butter, but combined with the smoke wood aroma, it’s one of the tastiest!

 Smoked cod is a good choice if you’re looking to make fish tacos.

 Tuna has a pretty strong fishy flavor and firm texture.
 Its unique flavor profile makes it the perfect choice for smoking.

 It tastes great when you blend it with any type of smoking wood because it pairs nicely with all types of flavors.

 Ahi tuna is the tastiest variety to use in your smoker because of its high-quality reddish-pink meat.
-Yellowfin tuna is the second best and also flavorful.
+Yellowfin tuna is the second best and is also flavorful.

 Smoked tuna is very popular all over the world and you can preserve it for a longer period by smoking it.